Statistical summaryThe O'Dea/O'Day/Dee Surname Project now has 140 members, of whom 88 are males with Y-DNA results. Of these 88 men:

 - three have non-O'Dea surnames (Croke, Crow and Fitzgerald), but are in the project because they are genetically close to O'Deas (in some of these cases, the common ancestor may pre-date the adoption of surnames; in other cases, there may have been an early surname/DNA switch).

-So far, 25 of the 61 men whose surname is O'Dea or a variant have given a placename in the Paternal Ancestor Name column, 19 in Ireland (Counties Clare, Cork, Galway, Limerick and Tipperary and one from an unspecified county), two (known relatives) in Wales, one in Canada and three in the USA.
+So far, 50 of the 66 men whose surname is O'Dea or a variant have given a placename in either the Paternal Ancestor Name or Country column, 42 in Ireland (including in Counties Clare, Cork, Galway, Limerick, Mayo and Tipperary), two (known relatives) in Wales, two in England, one in Scotland and three in the USA.

 If you are not a member of this project and would like to join, click the Background tab above and scroll down to the "how to participate" section.